Parkdean Resorts

 Parkdean Resorts is a holiday park operator in the United Kingdom.
 It was formed in November 2015 through the merger of Parkdean Holidays and Park Resorts.
 As of 2022 it operates 66 holiday parks across England, Scotland, and Wales, and is the largest holiday park operator in the UK.
 Parkdean invested £140 million into its parks in the UK in 2021 and 2022.

-John Waterworth was CEO of Parkdean Holidays and Parkdean Resorts for nearly 20 years before retiring in June 2019.
-Steve Richards is currently the CEO.

 History

 Parkdean Holidays

 Parkdean Holidays was formed in November 1999 via a management buyout of Trecco Bay Holiday Park in Porthcawl, South Wales.
 In March 2006, Alchemy Partners purchased an 80% stake in the company, with the remaining 20% split between Parkdean Holidays' management.
 In July 2007 Parkdean Holidays bought Weststar Holidays, which owned four holiday parks in South West England.
 The company offered a range of accommodation, including caravan holiday homes, lodges, cottages, and apartments; it also had caravan and camping pitches at many locations.